ReinholdLab/FishXing_Database/01_acquisition/README.md

 ## 02_protocol:

-This folder contains the R Markdown file containing the proceedure(s) used to acquire and wrangle data from the original database into new database tables.
+This folder contains the R Markdown file containing the procedure(s) used to acquire and wrangle data from the original database into new database tables.

 ## 03_incremental: